-Preamble: Caroline Bergvall and Susan Rudy met outside the Royal Festival Hall in London on Tuesday, June 8, 2010.
+Note: Caroline Bergvall and Susan Rudy met outside the Royal Festival Hall in London on Tuesday, June 8, 2010.
 Our conversation began informally, over dim sum at Ping Pong, a twenty-first-century teahouse on the festival terrace of the South Bank Centre, and was followed by a formal, taped interview, which took place in a quiet corner of the Royal Festival Hall.
-The text below was created between July and December 2010 based on a transcription of our interview and supplemented by email conversation.
+The text below was created between July and December 2010 based on a transcription of our interview and supplemented by email conversation. — Susan Rudy

 Susan Rudy: Say Parsley is a collaborative sound and language installation that you developed with Irish composer and installation artist Ciarán Maher.
 How and why did you begin working collaboratively?

 Caroline Bergvall: My first collaboration was with a photographer, Guri Dahl.
 Her work was very abstract, serial, black and white, and I was performing short prose pieces to go alongside her slide projections.
 What I really liked was the performance aspect of it, and the fact that as I was reading in the dark, my live voice functioned as a sort of voiceover.
 I remember that with much, much pleasure.
 I was also involved in FM radio for a time, and I would be testing some of my textual performances on air.
 Not always with the same approval rating from the listeners, I might add.
 So live performance drew out my interest in embodied presentations of text.
 When my collaborations became about interventions on site, or performances of site, they somehow broadened this focus.

 Rudy: So you were writing your work for performance very early on?